-The large central islands in the country also supported the rather unique albeit temporary industry of cave bat guano mining.
+The large central islands in the country also supported the rather unique yet short-lived industry of cave bat guano mining.
 The guano was exported to the larger region to be used as a fertilizer and chemical precursor.

-Features of a relatively modern lineage can also be found, including the abandoned US NAVFAC 104 and LORAN installations.
+Features of the modern age can also be found, including the abandoned US NAVFAC 104 and LORAN installations.

-Dry cave systems, the majority of which are flank margin caves, are typically of the most interest.
+Dry cave systems, the majority of which are flank margin caves, are typically the most interesting.

-The nature reserves and national parks in the Turks and Caicos haven’t largely yet been developed for tourism, so paths, facilities and information centers are non-existent.
+The nature reserves and national parks in the Turks and Caicos haven’t largely yet been developed for tourism.
+As such, paths, facilities, and information centers are mostly non-existent.
 Due to these reasons, you’ll likely want to travel with a guide.

 Due to the difficulty in accessing many of the uninhabited islands and cays in the Turks and Caicos, it often makes sense to plan for an overnight adventure.